solidane/solidane.github.io/_posts/2022-04-15-n-odd-numbers.md

 If it would be to fit in one square, it would look something like this:
 ![walking]({{ site.baseurl }}/assets/images/9cube.png)

 To get to the next odd number we just have to add 2 to the previous odd number.
 Similar in this case every layers differs two blocks more or less from the neighbouring ones.
-Although we only illustrated for n = 3, one can see that this pattern holds!
+Although we only illustrated for $$n = 3$$, one can see that this pattern holds!

 ### Try it yourself